sasilver75/obsidian/Articles/Will Scaling Work (Dec 2023) {Dwarkesh Patel}.md

 ![[Pasted image 20240121174558.png]]

 ### Skeptic:
-- Yeah, the numbers on the benchmarks are improving, but have you actually tried LOOKING at a random sample of questions from [[Massive Multi-task Language Understanding|MMLU]] and [[BIG-Bench]]?
+- Yeah, the numbers on the benchmarks are improving, but have you actually tried LOOKING at a random sample of questions from [[Massive Multi-Task Language Understanding|MMLU]] and [[BIG-Bench]]?
 They're almost *all* just Google Search first hit results.
 They're good tests of *memorization*, not *intelligence!*

 Here's some questions: